Community Development Block Grants (CDBG)

 Overview

-The Community Development Block Grant (CDBG) Program provides annual grants on a formula basis to states, cities, and counties to develop viable urban communities by providing decent housing and a suitable living environment, and by expanding economic opportunities, principally for low- and moderate income persons.
+The Community Development Block Grant (CDBG) Program provides annual grants on a formula basis to states, cities, and counties to develop viable urban communities by providing decent housing and a suitable living environment, and by expanding economic opportunities, principally for low- and moderateincome persons.
 The program is authorized under Title 1 of the Housing and Community Development Act of 1974, Public Law 93-383, as amended 42 U.S.C.
 5301 et seq.
 The program was designed to reinforce several important values and principles of community development:

-• CDBG's flexibility empowers people and communities to design and implement strategies tailored
+• CDBG's flexibility empowers people and communities to design and implement strategies tailored to their own needs and priorities.

-• CDBG's emphasis on consolidated planning expands and strengthens partnerships among all levels
+• CDBG's emphasis on consolidated planning expands and strengthens partnerships among all levels of government and the private sector in enhancing community development.

-• CDBG's technical assistance activities and set-aside for grantees builds the capacity of these
+• CDBG's technical assistance activities and set-aside for grantees builds the capacity of these partners.

 BEST PRACTICES OF THE COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM